 “We’ve had elderly patients contact Baptist Health Care on Demand because they’re having chest pains or dizziness,” Dr. Mishkin says.
 “While we always advise first calling 911 if you’re experiencing a life-threatening medical emergency, the fact that they would call us first – even before calling 911 – says a lot, I think, about the trust many of our patients have in both our telehealth providers and Baptist Health.”

 Dr. Mishkin emphasizes that Baptist Health Care On Demand urgent care providers are highly skilled and have vast experience with virtual visits.
 “They’ll make you feel very comfortable and they’ll bring the best out of your evaluation so that they can provide you with a good analysis of what’s going on,” he says.
 “Plus, they have instant access to your Baptist Health electronic medical record and can refer to that during your visit, for a more informed diagnosis.”

 Even elderly patients have embraced the technology needed for a typical virtual visit with a healthcare provider, according to Dr. Mishkin.
-“For many of them, over the past year, video chats have been the only way they’ve been able to keep in touch with family and friends, or to see their doctor.”
+“For many of them, during this pandemic, video chats have been the only way they’ve been able to keep in touch with family and friends, or to see their doctor.”